shopware/docs/concepts/framework/architecture/administration-concept.md

 ## Inheritance

 To add new functionality or change the behavior of an existing component through plugins, you can either override or extend a component.
-The difference between the two methods is:
-* `Component.extend()` method creates a new component *`Component.override()` method overwrites the previous behavior of the component
+The difference between the two methods is `Component.extend()` method creates a new component and `Component.override()` method overwrites the previous behavior of the component.

 Within plugins, you do have the following options when it comes to adjusting existing components: